plasma4/RuntimeFS/README.md

 After initial page load, RuntimeFS no longer needs internet connection to function.
 RuntimeFS also supports in-place opening of files, which doesn't require opening another tab.

+## Setup
 RuntimeFS utilizes [cbor-x](https://github.com/kriszyp/cbor-x) and my own [LittleExport](https://github.com/plasma4/LittleExport) tool.
 Both are MIT Licensed.
 (LittleExport is integrated directly into RuntimeFS; no separate license file is required.)
 Only `main.min.js` and `sw.min.js` are required for RuntimeFS to work.

 Make sure to modify `APP_SHELL_FILES` in the SW and `SW_LINK` in the main code if you are changing the file configuration for proper caching.
 (Code is minified by using [JSCompress](https://jscompress.com/), which uses `UglifyJS` 3 and `babel-minify`.)

+## Usage
+You can use Enter on text inputs to perform actions, instead of clicking buttons.
+On the Folder to Open section text inputs you can use Shift+Enter to open in-place and Ctrl/Cmd+Enter to sync and open.

+Custom regex and headers save on reload and export but do not affect stored files, and only work when opening the file (in-place or new tab) from the RuntimeFS menu (reloading or navigating to the URL directly do not yet).

 ## Browser Support
 (Safari has to be version 26.0 or above due to [`createWritable`](https://caniuse.com/mdn-api_filesystemfilehandle_createwritable), although I'm unable to verify if anything else is broken on my device for the newest Safari versions.)